TAMU-CPT/lims-frontend/README.md

 	- http://stackoverflow.com/questions/16320197/is-it-possible-to-generate-a-diagram-of-an-entire-django-webapp
 - [ ] Bioproject
 	- [ ] Project access control
+		- [ ] Add concept of immutable "Owner"
-		- [ ] Use md-autocomplete for entering user/group names
+		- [x] Use md-autocomplete for entering user/group names
-		- [ ] Once a name is selected, add it to the list with default "View only" permission + clear autocomplete
+		- [x] Once a name is selected, add it to the list with default "View only" permission + clear autocomplete
 		- [ ] Allow users to change permission level
 		- [ ] Ensure that they are always on the bioproject that they created
 	- [ ] "Add phage" interface (HXR)